tomoyanonymous/matsuuratomoyacom-web/content/contact/_index.en.md

 ---
 # Contact

-Feel free to contact for a invitation of a performance/exhibition, works.
+Feel free to contact for a invitation of a performance/exhibition, works, interview.

-Example of engineering works in the past (lately, I am working at full-time job, just for the reference)
+Example of engineering works in the past

 - Sound design of movie/animation
 - Sound system development for sound installations or digital ad signages.